 Social Security may also seek information from family members or others who know the applicant, to find out more about what kind of problems he or she is having, such as difficulty remembering things.

-To meet Social Security’s listing for neurocognitive disorders, an applicant must have one or more of the following problems that has become significantly worse than before:
+The listing for neurocognitive disorders was previously called "organic mental disorders," and it was updated significantly in 2017 (the criteria were fairly different in the old listing).
+To meet Social Security’s new listing for neurocognitive disorders, an applicant must have one or more of the following problems that has become significantly worse than before: